 - civil court cases, usually name claimant/defendant, jurors and outcome of case

-There’s a very good chance that your ancestor shows up somewhere in these records.
-Of special interest to those researching African-American families is that free blacks are often found in these records.
+There’s a good chance that your ancestor shows up somewhere in these records.
+For those researching African-Americans, free blacks are often found in these records.

 They usually had to register with the court as a free person: